eunchanity/eunchanity.github.io/_posts/2020-07-06-Project-1-MTA.md

 ## B. Optimal Locations and Time <a name="optimal"></a>

+Focusing on the final goal (increase attendance at the gala), our team searched for the stations with the highest foot traffic.

 ### Manhattan <a name="manhattan"></a>

 1. **Top 5 stations in Manhattan by total traffic**